AndriiPiatakha/world-fun-facts-multilanguage/README.md

-# 🌍 Global Fun Facts FREE API
+# 🌍 Global Fun Facts Multilanguage FREE API

 The **Global Fun Facts API** is the most complete and verified database of fun, educational, and cultural facts in the world — available in **100+ languages** and growing every week.